nineninenine/space-invaders/README.md

 # space-invaders
-a Python3 space invaders game as a covid19 shutdown project that i worked through from https://nostarch.com/pythoncrashcourse2e
+this is python3 space invaders game as a covid19 shutdown project that i worked through from https://nostarch.com/pythoncrashcourse2e

 I made this on a Mac, which requires homebrew for this to work.
 Visit https://brew.sh/ for deets, but tl;dr: